ILanerTransformPeriod.ForecastStartDateParamID

 Comments

-The property value can be changed if ILanerTransformPeriod.PeriodSet is set to LnTransformPeriodSet.ForecastStartDate or LnTransformPeriodSet.All.
-That is why ILanerTransformPeriod.PeriodSet must me set up to ForecastStartDateParamID.
+Property value can be changed if ILanerTransformPeriod.PeriodSet has the LnTransformPeriodSet.ForecastStartDate or LnTransformPeriodSet.All value, that is why ILanerTransformPeriod.PeriodSet should be set before ForecastStartDateParamID.

 If the property value is not set, the forecast period start date is determined by the ILanerTransformPeriod.ForecastStartDate property.

-If the ForecastStartDateParamID and ILanerTransformPeriod.ForecastStartDate properties are set, forecast period start date is determined by property that is set the last.
+If the ForecastStartDateParamID and ILanerTransformPeriod.ForecastStartDate properties are set, forecast period start date is determined by the last set property.

 Example

-Executing the example requires a form with the LanerBox component and the UiErAnalyzer component with the UiErAnalyzer1 identifier, that is a data source for LanerBox.
-UiErAnalyzer1 must have loaded the workbook of the time series database that contains a calculated data series that is the first in the data table.
+Executing the example requires a form with the following components: the Button component named Button1, the LanerBox component named LanerBox1, and the UiErAnalyzer component named UiErAnalyzer1.
+UiErAnalyzer1 is a data source for LanerBox1.
+A workbook of the time series database that contains a calculated data series that is the first in the data table should be loaded to UiErAnalyzer1.

 Add links to the Cubes, Dal and Transform system assemblies.